 The choice, as is known, leads to action, but how this process is going on in the brain?
 First person makes a choice between different options.
-For example, when approaching a yellow traffic light, we have to decide to press on the gas pedal or stop.
+For example, the yellow lights when approaching traffic lights, we have to decide to press on the gas pedal or stop.
 Depending on the solutions organism selects the appropriate motor response, in this case the movement of the foot to the left or right.
 Traditionally it is assumed that some parts of the brain are responsible for these stages.

 Two neurologist, Anna Anthony Pope and head of the research group Marcus Siegel of the Center for Integrative Neuroscience found evidence that influences the intuitive distinction between a "decisive" and "responsible" stage in the decision-making process.
 The study is published in the latest edition of Nature Communications.